 At Trinity Academy Leeds, we believe that all students can behave to a high standard, however we also recognise that students continuously need guidance to support them with their conduct.
 Like other areas of the curriculum, we explicitly teach students the secrets in order to be successful and feel that working with students on improving their conduct is a valuable part of their education.
-At TAL, the development or student character and the way they conduct themselves in and outside the academy is central to our mission.
+At TAL, the development of student character and the way they conduct themselves in and outside the academy is central to our mission.
 At the end of each day, we run our conduct curriculum lessons which are led by an experienced team of pastoral workers.

-The Re-Build behaviour practice sessions.
+The Re-Build behaviour practice sessions

-Our Re-Build behaviour practice sessions have been created in a similar format to the lessons that students participate throughout the day as part of their core curriculum.
+Our Re-Build behaviour practice sessions have been created in a similar format to the lessons that students participate in throughout the day as part of their core curriculum.
 The session begins with a recall 6 and is underpinned by Rosenshine’s principals of instruction.
 Each session focuses on 4 key areas that have been pieced together to reflect the needs of the students within each session.

-The sessions are heavily influenced by James Clears ‘Atomic Habits’ book and gives students a greater understanding of the Psychology and Human Physiology behind human behaviour and forming habits.
+The sessions are heavily influenced by James Clear’s ‘Atomic Habits’ book and gives students a greater understanding of the Psychology and Human Physiology behind human behaviour and forming habits.
 We discuss the impact hormones have on human behaviour and the impact poor attendance can have on various facets of the student’s life.
 The sessions give students practical tips on how to improve in and outside of school and also supports them to understand the bigger picture, that we are preparing them for life after TAL.
 The resources have also been created to give students a clear understanding of why we have certain rules and routines at TAL so they can take a greater ownership and self-regulate their own behaviour.